AlexVesely/AV-Boulder-Dash/README.md

 ## Set up

-This repository is focused on showcasing the source code and JavaFX setup, so no pre-packaged executable is included.
+This repository is focused on showcasing the source code, so no pre-packaged executable is included.
 ### Requirements
 - JDK 21
 - JavaFX SDK 21.0.5